Adrenix/Nostalgic-Tweaks/README.md

 Please submit an issue at our Github or Discord.

 ### The mod loaded, but some features are not working.
 This means there is a mod conflict.
-A possible solution is to make sure Nostalgic Tweaks loads last (or first) and see if that fixes the issue.
+The only solution is to uninstall the conflicting mod, or report the issue so it can be fixed.